Zef Eisenberg: Speed Freaks

 His success in land speed racing led Eisenberg to become a TV presenter/racer with a new 'high octane' TV series called Speed Freaks, a six-episode production on ITV4, produced by Keshet.
-The series saw Eisenberg take on his toughest challenge yet - to break the British land speed record in a car he planned to engineer himself.
+The series saw Eisenberg take on his toughest challenge yet - to break the British land speed record in a Porsche built by ESMOTOR UK.
 Speed Freaks was commissioned for ITV4 by Paul Mortimer, Head of Digital Channels and Satmohan Panesar, Commissioning Editor, Factual Entertainment.

 David Williams, Keshet Productions said, "This high-octane series features a feast of items and VTs geared up to indulge anyone with an interest in cars, motorsports and engineering.
 Zef's need for speed and desire to break that land-speed record is infectious and makes for compelling viewing."
 In May 2019, Eisenberg achieved his goal of the fastest ever wheel-driven vehicle (bike or car) at Pendine sands, with speeds exceeding 210 mph.